 Enhanced Drivers Licenses

-Some US states and Canadian provinces issue enhanced driver's licences (EDLs) which include the bearer's nationality.
+Some US states and Canadian provinces issue enhanced driver's licenses (EDLs) which include the bearer's nationality.
 These may be able to be used in some circumstances for entry (by some cruise lines, for example), but we highly recommend you travel with a valid passport.
-For example, if you miss your cruise ship you will be unable to fly home with an EDL, and there is no American (or Canadian) embassy or consulate in the country.
+For example, if you miss your cruise ship you will be unable to fly home with an EDL.
+The

 The Turks and Caicos Islands Government has recently adopted some strict rules on the importation of animals.
 See